1.The squat allows you to train more frequently

-The squat has an eccentric (negative) portion while the deadlift doesn’t and you have to use brute force to get the weight off the ground.
-As a result the deadlift is hard to recover from and people hate it for that.
+The squat has an eccentric (negative) portion while the deadlift doesn’t.
+As a result, the deadlift is hard to recover from, and people hate it for that.
 You can’t do heavy deadlifts every day.
 It’s impossible.
 Meanwhile, you can squat relatively heavy very frequently.

-While the deadlift is dependent on leg strength it does not build nor does it require as much leg mass as the squat.
-The barbell squat trains the legs over larger range of motion which is good when your goal is to build mass.
-Fuller range of motion exercises always stimulate more hypertrophy.
+The deadlift is dependent on leg strength but neither builds nor requires as much leg mass as the squat.
+The barbell squat trains the legs over a larger range of motion, which is good when your goal is to build mass.
+Full range of motion exercises always stimulate more hypertrophy.

-The squat is part of very popular routines such as StrongLifts 5×5, Starting Strength by Mark Rippetoe, Super Squats, Madcow 5×5, Bill Starr’s 5×5…etc. Many strength coaches who have very solid reputation in the iron game recommend the squat to beginners and as a result it gains more and more popularity.
+The squat is an integral part of many popular routines such as StrongLifts 5×5, Starting Strength by Mark Rippetoe, Super Squats, Madcow 5×5, Bill Starr’s 5×5…etc. Many strength coaches who have a very solid reputation in the iron game recommend the squat to beginners.